AntoTomAbraham/solocl_app/README.md

 ## Download Feature

-The app have a download feature. inorder to download a specific feed i will convert that entire widget into image and will save it to the gallery. i have used screenshot package to convert the widget into image and i will convert the image into bytes and will save it into the gallery.to save into gallery i have usedmimage_gallery_saver package.
+The app have a download feature. inorder to download a specific feed i will convert that entire widget into image and will save it to the gallery. i have used screenshot package to convert the widget into image and i will convert the image into bytes and will save it into the gallery.to save into gallery i have used image_gallery_saver package.

 ## Social Share